markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 On a clean install of Windows, if you apply a taskbar layout, the following apps are pinned to the taskbar:

-- Any default apps you don't remove.
+- Any default apps you don't remove
-- Apps that you specifically pin in the XML file.
+- Apps that you specifically pin in the XML file

 On a Windows OS upgrade, apps are already pinned to the taskbar.
 The taskbar layout applies the following logic: